Loading…

 How digital M&E tools are compressing the feedback loop between health programme implementation and strategic decisions, and what it takes to get the transition right.

-After nine years spanning polio eradication, disease surveillance, immunisation, and health systems strengthening across Nigeria, here is an honest account of what the work has taught me.
+After over nine years spanning polio eradication, disease surveillance, immunisation, and health systems strengthening across Nigeria, here is an honest account of what the work has taught me.

 Lesson 8 of 9: In public health, the technical solutions are rarely the bottleneck.
 What slows us down is the human and institutional challenge of getting multiple organisations to move in the same direction at the same time.